aws/sagemaker-python-sdk/doc/using_pytorch.rst

    which should be executed as the entry point to model hosting.
 -  ``source_dir:`` Optional.
-Path (absolute or relative) to a directory with any other training source code dependencies including tne entry point file.
+Path (absolute or relative) to a directory with any other training source code dependencies including the entry point file.
 Structure within this directory will be preserved when training on SageMaker.
 -  ``enable_cloudwatch_metrics:`` Optional.
 If true, training
    and hosting containers will generate Cloudwatch metrics under the